 - withdrawal from people they are normally close to.

-You probably know your teenager well, so it may be a general sense that 'something isn’t quite right' – for example, your child might be behaving or talking differently.
+You know your teenager well, so it may be a general sense that 'something isn’t quite right' – for example, your teen might be behaving or talking differently.

 Manage your thoughts and fears

 As a parent, it’s natural to find the issue very confronting and it can be difficult to start the conversation.
 However, it’s better to ask and be mistaken, than to say nothing.
 There is no evidence that asking someone if they are thinking about suicide is detrimental or can ‘put ideas in their head’.
 This is a difficult topic for a teenager to talk about, and knowing that their parent or carer can handle a discussion about it, by bringing it up, can be a big relief.
 Having someone to talk to will reassure them that they are being heard and understood, and provides an opportunity to get more information.